kanikakj/kanikakj/README.md

 ### Hi there, I'm Kanika! 👋
 Final year Computer Science Engineering student specializing in AI at Indira Gandhi Delhi Technical University for Women.

-🌱 Currently honing my proficiency in Data Structures and Algorithms, engaging in software development, and tackling real-time challenges in the field of ML/AI.

-👨‍💻 All of my projects are available at [GitHub](https://github.com/kanikakj).

-💬 Ask me about C++, Python, Java, SpringBoot, AWS services, Machine Learning and Deep Learning.

-📫 Reach me at kanikakj.official@gmail.com.

-😄 Pronouns: She/her

-⚡ Fun fact: I'm an enthusiastic software developer who loves learning new technologies while working on projects, always striving for excellence in my career!

 ## Connect with Me:

 <div id="badges">